-In October 2018, we announced a clinical collaboration with BeiGene.
-In connection with the BeiGene collaboration, we will amend the ongoing Phase 1b trial to evaluate the safety and efficacy of ME-401 in combination with BeiGene's zanubrutinib, an investigational inhibitor of BTK, for the treatment of patients with B-cell malignancies.
+The Phase 1b study is evaluating ME-401 (60 mg) in combination with rituximab (marketed as Rituxan®) in patients with various B-cell malignancies.
+Additionally, in October 2018, we entered into a clinical collaboration with BeiGene, Ltd. under which we will evaluate the safety and efficacy of ME-401 in combination with BeiGene's zanubrutinib, an investigational inhibitor of BTK, for the treatment of patients with B-cell malignancies.
 The cost of the combination study will be equally shared.
 Each company will supply its own compound.
 We retain all commercial rights to ME-401 and BeiGene retains all commercial rights to zanubrutinib.